RevenueCat/purchases-capacitor/README.md

   error => {
     // Error making purchase
   },
-  [], // oldSkus, see docs for more details on when this is needed type)
+  [], // Optional: oldSkus, see docs for more details on when this is needed type) // Optional: Pass "subs" for subscriptions, "inapp" for non-subscriptions (e.g. consumables).
+Needed for Android, iOS will ignore this.
 ```